bacula-web/bacula-web/docs/source/03_get-help/faq.rst

 As of Bacula-Web version 8.5.0, the recommended PHP version is version <= 7.3

-.. important:: PHP versions prior to 7.3 are not supported anymore, thoses versions no longer have security support and are exposed to unpatched security vulnerabilities.
+.. important:: PHP versions prior to 7.3 are not supported anymore, theses versions no longer have security support and are exposed to non patched security vulnerabilities.

 For more details, please have a look at the `currently supported PHP version`_ (PHP.net website)